Program 1: AFF COVID-19 Employee Assistance Fund (program ended on May 31, 2020)

 Program 2: AFF COVID-19 Community Assistance Fund

-The AFF COVID-19 Community Assistance Fund is grant program for non-profit organizations in Newberg and Dundee that are providing the community with any of the following:
+The AFF COVID-19 Community Assistance Fund was a grant program for non-profit organizations in Newberg and Dundee that are providing the community with any of the following:

 - Basic needs (services and assistance that keeps people housed, fed, healthy, and safe).